-1 Introduction
+1.Introduction

-1.1 THE IMAM MUHAMMAD ADAM INSTITUTE SCHOOL fully recognises the contribution it can make to protect children and support pupils in school.
-The aim of this policy is to safeguard and promote our pupils' welfare, safety and health by fostering an honest, open, caring and supportive climate.
+1.1 The school fully recognises the contribution it can make to protect children and support pupils in school.
+The aim of this policy is to safeguard and promote our pupils welfare, safety and health by fostering an honest, open, caring and supportive climate.
 The pupils' welfare is of paramount importance.
 This policy sets out how The School and the principal discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at The School.